balin77/SwapList-Customizable-Multi-Plate-G-Code-Post-Processor-for-Bambu-Lab-Printers/README.md

     - Max cooldown time (min) – implemented via repeated `M190` waits
   - **Secure push-off sequence**: performs multiple controlled push-offs at descending Z heights before the final push at Z=1.

+- **Startsequence Optimization (X1/P1)**
+  - **Disable bed leveling between plates**: Skips bed leveling for all plates after the first one to speed up multi-plate printing
+    - *Theory*: The bed was already leveled at print initialization, so re-leveling between plates should not be necessary
+    - *Risk*: Small risk that the push-off process may have affected the print head's leveling calibration
+    - Use this if print speed is more important than maximum reliability
+  - **Disable first layer scan**: Disables the first layer inspection scan to speed up print start
+    - Removes the automatic quality check
+    - Use this if you consider the scan unnecessary or prefer speed over additional quality assurance

 - **Printer Sound Management (A1/A1M)**
   - **Disable printer sounds**: Control sound removal with options to:
     - Remove all printer sounds completely